lisawilliams/lisa/_posts/2018-03-14-scrape-to-map-tableau-tutorial.markdown

 If you get an error message saying that you need a data extract, switch to the Data Pane.
 Look in the upper right corner and you will see two radio buttons -- one that says Live, and another that says Extract.
 Click the Extract button and try again.

 Tableau Public will open in a browser.
 Edit any information you want to go with your visualization and hit Save.
 Then, in the lower left of the visualization, you will see an icon that looks like a sideways letter "V." This is the Share icon.
 Using that you will be able to get an embed code to embed your visualization in a webpage.

 ### More: Making a Cloropleth Map

 **Dataset:** [Maternal Mortality Statistics, World Health Organization](https://github.com/lisawilliams/d3-exercises/blob/master/cloropleth-map-data.xls)

+### Even More: Animating A Map

+The dataset above has maternal mortality statistics over a number of years.
+What if you could animate the map, to show the changes over time?
+Good news...you can!
+[Check out this video](https://www.youtube.com/watch?v=iLkSvKqbp1c).

 ### Additional resources